Torniojaws/vortech-api/README.md

 The frontend will be in a separate repository.
 It will be done using ReactJS and Bootstrap.

 ## Setup instructions
-See the file ``setup/SettingUpFromNothing.txt`` for thorough instructions
+See the file ``setup/SettingUpFromNothing.txt`` for thorough instructions.